tcarland/kvm-qemu-ansible/docs/01-prerequisites.md

 ## Configuring Storage

-  The Ansible configuration provides two storage options to our cluster.
+  The Ansible configuration accounts for two storage options to the cluster.
 The first is the *Primary* storage pool used to store VM's local to a given node.
-Ideally we make use of local attached disks in a RAID10 or RAID5 configuration.
-Technically, any form of underlying storage can be used, but as these are 'node-local' VMs, using local storage is preferred for performance.
-The primary storage pool is used as the *default* storage pool for creating VM's.
+Ideally, we make use of local attached disks in a *RAID10* or *RAID5* configuration.
+Technically, any form of underlying storage can be used, but using local storage is better for performance.
+The primary storage pool is used as the *default* storage pool for creating VM's on a given node.

   Additionally, an optional *secondary* storage can be configured as a NFS mount shared across all nodes that would be used to store source VMs, snapshots and/or clones.
-The pattern provided utilizes a set 'golden' images to act as source vm's which is discussed later.
+The pattern provided utilizes a *golden image* to act as the source vm, which is discussed in *operations* document.

-  The provided Ansible will configure the nfs_server and mounts accordingly, but relies on the system storage devices to be already exist.
+  The provided Ansible will configure the NFS Server and mounts accordingly, but relies on the system storage devices to already exist.
 The default example uses a local data volume mount for all nodes  of */data01* making */data01/primary* the location of our default storage pool.
 It is important that the same path is used across all nodes, which is also deployed by Ansible.